wbolster/cardinality/doc/index.rst

 :py:func:`cardinality.at_least()`

-  checks whether an iterable has a minimum size
+  Checks whether an iterable has a minimum size.

 :py:func:`cardinality.at_most()`